Why should you buy a plane ticket to Mauritius right now!?

 Photo:South of Mauritius - viewpoint

 I think Mauritius have beautiful weather of neighbourhood islands of Seychelles and Maldives, but what it also has is lush greens, tropical climate, interesting animals and amazing nature to admire.
-Fantastic beaches with soft white sand, as well as great cuisine and most of all very friendly people.
+Fantastic beaches with soft sand, as well as great cuisine and most of all very friendly people.

 The island at first looks like it only consists of great beaches and palm trees but Mauritius gives you the opportunity to see beautiful waterfalls, or visit temples and churches made of lava stones.
 You can swim in the sea admiring its creatures.
 Mauritius gives you a bit of everything.